 Description: Related Collection: Frank S. Tillman collection and the Robert Wagner collection of 36th Division materials at the Texas State Archives.

 Citation information: ATF0477, Artifacts collection.
-Archives and Information Division, Texas State Library and Archives Commission.
+Archives and Information Services Division, Texas State Library and Archives Commission.

 Copyright information: This image is in the Public Domain under the laws of the United States.
 The Item and its design depicted in this image may be protected by copyright, patents, trademarks, or other related rights.
 You are free to use this image in any way that is permitted by the copyright and related rights legislation that applies to your use.
 Unless expressly stated otherwise, Texas State Library and Archives Commission makes no warranties about the Item and cannot guarantee the accuracy of this Rights Statement.
 You are responsible for your own use.
 Please contact the Texas State Library and Archives Commission for more information.
 You may need to obtain other permissions for your intended use.
 For example, other rights such as publicity, privacy or moral rights may limit how you may use the material.